Frognar/dotMaybe/README.md

 ### Where

+Applies a predicate to the value in Maybe<T>, returning None if the predicate fails or the value doesn't exist.

+##### With synchronous predicate
 ```csharp
 public Maybe<T> Where(Predicate<T> predicate)
 ```

-Applies a predicate to the value in Maybe<T>, returning None if the predicate fails or the value doesn't exist.

 Example:
 ```csharp
 Maybe<int> filteredMaybe =